 Check you are being accurately billed

-Avoid overpaying on your gas or electricity
+Avoid overpaying or underpaying for your gas or electricity

 Stay up to date with changes to your tariff